yarpc/yab/README.md

       --timeout=                 The timeout for each request.
 E.g., 100ms, 0.5s, 1s.
-If no unit is specified, milliseconds are assumed. (default: 1s) -y, --yaml-template=           Send a tchannel request specified by a yaml template
+If no unit is specified, milliseconds are assumed. (default: 1s) -y, --yaml-template=           Send a tchannel request specified by a YAML template
   -A, --arg=                     A list of key-value template arguments,
                                  specified as -A foo:bar -A user:me